Press Release

 The Commission is being advised by leading law firm Hogan Lovells, which has announced its intention to work with the Commission to help it identify whether an effective and enforceable right to play exists in law in England & Wales, and help the Commission identify opportunities to provide protections for play.
 It is calling on parents and children to come forward with their own experiences of restricted access to play in their communities, which could form the basis for such a case.
 On Tuesday, the Commission will issue an online call for evidence.

 The United Nations Convention on the Rights of the Child (UNCRC) was ratified by the UK in 1991 but has never been directly incorporated into domestic law.
-Working with Hogan Lovells, the Play Commission will seek to establish the extent to which current law across the UK upholds the UNCRC, and where it fails to do so.
+Working with Hogan Lovells, the Play Commission will seek to establish the extent to which current law upholds the UNCRC, and where it fails to do so.

 Launching the Commission today, Paul demands politicians put children at the heart of their election promises and announces it will explore obstacles to play such as ‘No Ball Games’ signs in residential areas and reduced breaktimes in the school day.
 The Commission will also consider whether families should have the right to sue housing developers and local authorities which construct housing without including adequate play facilities.
 Paul also argues that social media “risks hijacking our children’s imaginations”, and that with the UK on track for a children’s obesity and mental health crisis, it’s high time to think seriously about how to promote outdoor play.